4hm3d57/my_journal/README.md

 # A Using the website

+## A Node installation
-Ensure that you have installed node in your computer Run `install.bat` in cmd in windows inside the project to install your dependencies.
+- Ensure that you have installed node in your computer

+## A Dependecy installation
+- Open the command prompt (cmd) in Windows.
+- Navigate to the project directory.
+- Run the following command to install dependencies  `install.bat`

+## A Run the application
-Use `node app.js` to run the application
+- Use the following command to run the application:  `node app.js`